Achievable logoAchievable logo

 Direction of jump: Vertical

 Instructions: Stand upright with feet shoulder-width apart.
 Use a double arm swing.
-Begin with a countermovement and explosively jump upward, using both arms to reach for a target.
-Land softly in the starting position and allow recovery time between jumps before repeating.
+Begin with a countermovement and jump explosively upward, reaching for a target with both arms.
+Land softly in the starting position, then allow recovery time between jumps before repeating.

 Single-leg jump and reach